matus-barta/personal-web/blogposts/development-of-personal-web-with-svelte-and-tailwind.md

 ## My first impressions of Svelte Kit

-Svelte Kit was simple to begin use, just update your index.svelte and create your components in `src/components/` folder.
+Svelte Kit was simple to begin use, just update your index.svelte and create your components in `src/lib/components/` folder.

 There are a lot of tutorials and how to start with SvelteKit but also there is two big buts.

 1. When searching for SvelteKit you wil find you a lot of tutorial and articles about Svelte. _So there is a lot of confusion._
-2. SvelteKit is still in development and there are warning to not use it in other than testing environment but still was expecting little more stability whe updating the package and hoping nothing will explode during build. _I had a lot of issues during local builds and when building on Netlify._
+2. SvelteKit is still in development and there are warnings to not use it in other than testing environment but still was expecting little more stability whe updating the package and hoping nothing will explode during build. _I had a lot of issues during local builds and when [building on Netlify](/blog/svelte-kit-migration-experience)._

 So SvelteKit is one awesome framework to build webpages in but is still in development so be warned.

 ## Usage of Typescript in simple personal web

 Typescript is JavaScript with types (well a little more but that is the important part).
-I like TS, it is somewhat familiar to C# that I used a lot for my "fun" projects, It doesn't have the weird stuff from JS so it was must for me.
+I like TS, it is somewhat familiar to C# that I used a lot for my "fun" projects and it doesn't have the weird stuff from JS so it was must for me.

 But then I found for this little project that has minimum of code the strongly typed nature of TS is for frontend work is more burden than blessing.
 So yea, I am going with it but I am still questioning it's usefulness.